 This is a difficult question to answer.
-I generally suggest that dogs and cats receive anti-seizure medications if they have had two or more seizures within an 8-week period or two or more cluster seizures within a 12-week period.
-Dogs and cats that show unusually severe ictal or post ictal periods should also begin medication.
-How frequently, if ever, that owners can tolerate the sight of seizure behavior in their pets is also a major factor for many pet owners.
+After an initial work up, I generally suggest that dogs and cats receive anti-seizure medications if they have had two or more seizures within an 12-14 week period or two or more cluster seizures (acute repetitive seizures) within a 4 week period.
+Dogs and cats that show unusually severe ictal or postictal periods should also begin medication - with dose and need periodically reevaluated thereafter.
+When seizures are rare, how frequently - if ever - that an owner can tolerate the sight of a seizure can also be a decision factor.

-What Medications Are Available To Treat Epilepsy In Pets ?
+What Medications Are Available To Treat Epilepsy In My Pet ?

-The side effects of phenobarbital are sedation, increased appetite, weight gain, increased thirst and urination and harm to the liver over time.
-These problems can be minimized if the dose is closely regulated or if a combination of medications is used.
+The side effects of phenobarbital can be sedation, increased appetite, weight gain, increased thirst and urination.
+It is impossible to predict which pets will show any of those side effects and to what degree.
+Many side effects decrease after their body has adjusted to the medications.
+These problems, when they are significant, can often be minimized when the dose is closely regulated or if a combination of medications is used that lower the phenobarbital dose.
+My article on NeuroCare™ and MCTs suggests other possible ways.
 Phenobarbital works well in both dogs and cats.
 Cats do not seem as prone as dogs to liver damage while on this drug, but they do tend to gain weight.

 Primadone (Mysoline, Mylepsin, etc.)

-This drug alone is only good to end dangerous long-lasting seizures until another medicine can take effect.
-In dogs and cats, it is quite good at breaking a persistent, dangerous seizure; but when it is given over longer periods of time the body becomes resistant to its effects.
+This drug, given alone, is only effective in ending dangerous long-lasting seizures until another medicine can take over long term seizure control in your pet.
+In dogs and cats, it is quite good at breaking those persistent, dangerous seizure.
+But when it is given over longer periods of time, the body becomes resistant to its effects.
 It can be an effective "add-on" medication for epileptic cats because it seems to persist longer in the blood stream of feline than canine patients.

-This medication has been used in dogs in combination with phenobarbital and potassium bromide to lower the daily dose of phenobarbital received and in cases where phenobarbital was not able to control the seizures alone.
-The drug appears quite safe.
+This medication is sometimes used in dogs in combination with phenobarbital and potassium bromide to lower the daily dose of phenobarbital received and in cases where phenobarbital and potassium bromide were not able to control the seizures sufficiently.
+This is the most recent study of its use in dogs that I know of: (ref) The drug appears quite safe.
 Rare side effects in dogs include stiff wobbly gait, vomiting and salivation.
-It's cost is high and it requires frequent dosing.
+It requires frequent dosing

 Can I Ever Stop Giving My Pet Medications ?